 The Maryland College Investment Plan allows you to start saving for your child’s education as soon as possible with as little as $25.
 The plan offers several investment portfolios that T. Rowe Price manages.
 Your options include age-based portfolios that may suit those new to investing.
 These automatically rebalance their asset allocation to take on less risk when your child gets closer to college.
 The account is open to all U.S. citizens, but Maryland taxpayers can deduct up to $2,500 from their state taxable income each year for every account they open.

-How Do I Enroll in the Maryland College Investment Plan?
+How to Enroll in the Maryland College Investment Plan

 You can enroll in the Maryland College Investment Plan online or by filling out a paper form and mailing it in.
 The process should take a few minutes as long as you’ve gathered the following details about yourself and your beneficiary: